 Formulated at a pH of 3.5-4.5, this masque helps to clear away congestion and decrease uneven skin tone.
 This rinse-off masque can be used once or twice a week on dry skin.
 It should not be left on for more than 10 minutes.

 The Ordinary recommends patch testing before using this product for the first time.
 Please note that this product should not be used on sensitive, peeling, or compromised skin.

 Final Thoughts on Using Salicylic Acid with Niacinamide

 When used together, salicylic acid and niacinamide offer the skin multiple benefits, from pore-clearing and wrinkle-smoothing benefits to skin brightening and skin barrier protection.
 Combination and oily skin types may benefit most from using salicylic acid with niacinamide since both offer multiple benefits for oily and acne-prone skin.

-Just be mindful of the pH of the salicylic acid and niacinamide formulas, since using an exfoliating acid-like salicylic acid will lower the pH of your skin, making the pH environment incompatible with a higher pH product like niacinamide.
+Be mindful of the pH of the salicylic acid and niacinamide formulas since using an exfoliating acid-like salicylic acid will lower your skin’s pH, making the pH environment incompatible with a higher pH product like niacinamide.
 Be sure to allow about 30 minutes after applying salicylic acid for niacinamide application.
-Better yet use them at different times of the day or on different days entirely.
+Better yet, use them at different times of the day or on different days entirely.